-My dog doesn’t like treats.
+Help!
+My puppy doesn’t like treats.
 How to train your dog if treats won’t work.

-This might be hard for some of us to believe, but not all dogs are very food-motivated — and that’s okay – you can train a dog that doesn’t like treats.
+This might be hard for some of us to believe, but not all dogs are very food-motivated — and that’s okay – we are going to go over how to train a dog that doesn’t like treats.
 Food is not the only reward in this world.
 We don’t all love the same things; it’s the same for our pets.
 There’s also some dogs who find food too exciting to be a training tool.
 Those dogs can’t focus on learning when there is the slightest possibility of food.

 So here’s a primer on treat-free training.
 While this is aimed at dogs who aren’t food-motivated or are overly food-excitable, treat-free training can be a good change of routine even for the easiest food-motivated dogs.
 You might find your dog enjoys earning different types of rewards, and that will lead to new things you can work on together.